Matt Parish: Coaching career

 He coached the Samoans to a quarter-final appearance in the 2013 Rugby League World Cup.
 Earlier in the tournament Samoa faced New Zealand.
-The Samoans were down 36-4 in the second half, until the Samoans gave 'the Kiwis' a scare scoring 20 consecutive points, getting to within 13 points of the lead with 15 minutes to go in the match.
+The Samoans were down 36–4 in the second half, until the Samoans gave 'the Kiwis' a scare scoring 20 consecutive points, getting to within 13 points of the lead with 15 minutes to go in the match.
 However, the 'Kiwis' scored one more try to seal the match.
 The Samoans won their next two games against the Kumuls and the French, to secure their spot in the quarterfinal where they took on Pacific rivals Fiji.
-They lost, 22-4, ending their World Cup campaign.
+They lost, 22–4, ending their World Cup campaign.

-In October 2022 he named his Samoa squad for the 2021 Rugby League World Cup.
+In October 2022, he named his Samoa squad for the 2021 Rugby League World Cup.
+Parish led the side to the World Cup Final where they were defeated by Australia.
+On 10 August 2023, he announced his resignation from the Samoan Head Coaching role.

-Samoa record
+Samoa coaching record

 Personal life

 In May 2014, it was revealed that Parish was dating Suzanne Hadley, estranged wife of Australian broadcaster Ray Hadley.
 The pair separated in April 2016.
 In February 2017, it was revealed that Suzanne Hadley had applied for an apprehended violence order against Parish.
-In April 2017, Parish agreed to abide to a six month restraining order which includes not assaulting, threatening, harassing or intimidating Hadley.
+In April 2017, Parish agreed to abide to a six-month restraining order which includes not assaulting, threatening, harassing or intimidating Hadley.
 He also agreed not to contact her unless it is through a lawyer and not go near her home or place of work.